gestimation/polyreg/README.md

 The nuisance.model argument specifies the formula linking the outcome to covariates.
 Its format depends on the outcome type:

-Competing risks or survival outcome: Use Surv() or Event() with time and status variables.
+(1)Competing risks or survival outcome: Use Surv() or Event() with time and status variables.

-Binomial outcome: Use standard R formula notation.
+(2)Binomial outcome: Use standard R formula notation.

 Default event codes:

-Competing risks outcome: 1 and 2 for event types, 0 for censored observations.
+(1)Competing risks outcome: 1 and 2 for event types, 0 for censored
+observations.

-Survival outcome: 1 for events, 0 for censored observations.
+(2)Survival outcome: 1 for events, 0 for censored observations.

-Binomial outcome: 0 and 1.
+(3)Binomial outcome: 0 and 1.

 Event codes can be customized using code.event1, code.event2, and code.censoring.
 The outcome.type argument must be set to:

-Effects on cumulative incidence probabilities at a specific time:
+(1)Effects on cumulative incidence probabilities at a specific time:
 ‘COMPETINGRISK’

-Effects on a risk at a specific time: ‘SURVIVAL’
+(2)Effects on a risk at a specific time: ‘SURVIVAL’

-Effects on a risk of a binomial outcome: ‘BINOMIAL’
+(3)Effects on a risk of a binomial outcome: ‘BINOMIAL’

-Common effects on cumulative incidence probabilities over time:
+(4)Common effects on cumulative incidence probabilities over time:
 ‘PROPORTIONAL’

 Covariates included in nuisance.model should adjust for confounding